Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-Michael Porter Jr. and the rest of the Denver Nuggets face the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.
+Michael Porter Jr. and his Denver Nuggets teammates hit the court versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Friday.

-Let's look at the prop bets available for Porter, using stats and trends to make good predictions.
+If you'd like to make predictions on Porter's performance, we dive into his available prop bets, using stats and trends, below.

 Michael Porter Jr. Prop Bets vs. the Suns